SiddharthGuptaPyDev/ModelNest/README.md

 ## Support 🚀

 Need help or have a question?
 Our dedicated support team is here to assist you.
-You can reach us at [siddharthguptaindianboy@gmail.com](mailto:siddharthguptaindianboy@gmail.com) or through our online support portal.
+You can reach us at [siddharthguptaindianboy@gmail.com](mailto:siddharthguptaindianboy@gmail.com) or through GitHub issues.

 ## Contribute 🤝

 We welcome contributions from the community!
-If you have an idea for a new feature, have found a bug, or would like to contribute code, please visit our GitHub repository at [github.com/SiddharthGuptaPyDev/modelnest](https://github.com/SiddharthGuptaPyDev/ModelNest/).
+If you have an idea for a new feature, have found a bug, would like to contribute code, or want to help as a support to our users, please visit our GitHub repo's contribution section.

 ## License ⚖️